nystudio107/recipe/README.md

 * `{{ entry.someRecipe.sugarContent }}` - The number of grams of sugar per serving
 * `{{ entry.someRecipe.transFatContent }}` - The number of grams of trans fat per serving
 * `{{ entry.someRecipe.unsaturatedFatContent }}` - The number of grams of unsaturated fat per serving

+### Image Asset ID

+If you need to do any further manipulation of the Recipe Image (perhaps a transform) you can get the Asset ID for it:

+* `{{ entry.someRecipe.imageId }}` - the Asset ID of the image for the recipe

 ## Rendering Recipe JSON-LD Microdata